 \subsection{Acknowledgements}

-I'd like to acknowledge Lin Chen, Charles Fu, Tom Gannon, and Kevin Lin for helpful conversations and for entertaining my numerous silly questions.
-I'm also grateful to Victor Ginzburg for a very enlightening discussion, and Pavel Safronov for a useful email.
-Thanks to Ben Gammage for discussions which helped shape my understanding of some of the topics in \cref{coulomb}, and to Hiraku Nakajima for a very informative email exchange on the same topic.
-Part of this work started after I took a class taught by Roman Bezrukavnikov; I'm very grateful to him for introducing me to \cite{bfm}, which led me down the beautiful road to geometric representation theory.
-Last, but certainly far from least, the influence, support, advice, and encouragement of my advisors Dennis Gaitsgory and Mike Hopkins is evident throughout this project; I cannot thank them enough.
+I am grateful to Lin Chen, Charles Fu, Tom Gannon, and Kevin Lin for helpful conversations and for entertaining my numerous silly questions.
+I am also grateful to David Ben-Zvi, Victor Ginzburg, Yiannis Sakellaridis, David Treumann, and Akshay Venkatesh for very enlightening discussions, and Pavel Safronov for a useful email.
+Thanks to Ben Gammage for discussions which helped shape my understanding of some of the topics in \cref{sec: coulomb}, and to Hiraku Nakajima for a very informative email exchange on the same topic.
+My interest in this area started after I took a class taught by Roman Bezrukavnikov when I was an undergraduate; I am very grateful to him for suggesting that I read \cite{chriss-ginzburg}, and also for introducing me to \cite{bfm}, which led me down the beautiful road to geometric representation theory.
+Since the first version of this article, my understanding of the subject has also been influenced by \cite{bzsv}.
+I would also like to thank some anonymous referees for helpful suggestions on improving this article.
+Last, but certainly far from least, the influence, support, advice, and encouragement of my advisors Dennis Gaitsgory and Mike Hopkins is evident throughout this project; I cannot thank them enough. \begin{landscape}